Arthur Lubin: Death

 He died at the Autumn Hills nursing home in Glendale, California, on May 11, 1995, at age 96.

 Hospital worker and serial killer Efren Saldivar allegedly told people he killed dozens of sick and elderly patients; there was some fear that Lubin was one of these.

 Appraisal

 Lubin said he directed 69 films of which "eight have been miserable flops".
 These included Mickey the Kid and Yellowstone.

+In another interview he said he had three "really notable failures", Successful Failure, Yellowstone and Spider Woman Strikes Back.